MA.1.M.1.1

 2. Labeling each square tile with a number in the center of the unit, students use numbers to count the units of measure.

 3. Students draw tick marks at the end of each unit with a number starting at zero as shown, then eliminate the square tiles.
-Students use numbers to count the units.
+Students then compare this to a ruler to see how the numbers and tick marks correspond to the units of measure (inches).
+When we use a ruler, we measure the distance from the first to the second endpoint of the object.

 Instructional Tasks